991jo/lan-game-scanner/README.md

 Just download the repository and run src/run.py

-To customize the networks edit src/run.py
+To customize the networks or ips to scan take a look into src/example.ini